THE MOST TRUSTED COPYCAT RECIPES

 When Jimmy Dean debuted Pancakes and Sausage on a Stick in 2006, Jon Stewart held up a box on The Daily Show declaring it an example of how America continues “to push the envelope for what could technically be defined as food.”
 But the unusual—and apparently humorous—combination of salty breakfast sausage encased in sweet pancake batter, all on a stick, might surprise you.
 This innovative product probably tastes better than you expect—as good as eating maple pancakes with a side of sausage, but simultaneously and with one hand.
 In fact, this quirky treat became so popular that other companies joined the party, and now several brands have their own versions in the freezer aisle.

-As I worked on my Jimmy Dean Pancakes and Sausage on a Stick recipe I realized that there is no breakfast sausage you can buy that’s as big as the sausage used in the original.
+As I worked on my Jimmy Dean Pancakes and Sausage on a Stick copycat recipe, I realized that there is no breakfast sausage you can buy that’s as big as the sausage used in the original.
 It's very long!
 So, for the best clone, I made the Jimmy Dean sausage from scratch using my Jimmy Dean Breakfast Sausage hack.
-That slightly tweaked recipe is included here along with everything you need to know to make dippable pancake batter than can be fried.
+That slightly tweaked recipe is included here, along with everything you need to know to make dippable pancake batter that can be fried.

 Alternatively, if you’d like to save some time, you can use frozen pre-made sausage, rather than making the sausage from scratch.
 The sausage won't taste like Jimmy Dean's, but the recipe will still work.
 I've got details on that in the Tidbits below.